DFSupply/DFS_QtApplicationCompileEnvironment/README.md

  - Linux x86_64
  - Windows x86_64

-Tested and built to run under RHEL 8.x + WIN10
+Tested and built to run under RHEL 8.x + Windows Server 2022

 Linux Build Environment:
 ***Licensing restrictions require to be running on RHEL 8.x with an attached subscription***